Kaoser-6139/GYM.Mi.Web/README.md

 The **Smart AI Fitness Coach** is integrated using **OpenRouter API**.

-The AI coach can provide general fitness guidance such as:
+It can provide general fitness guidance such as:

 - Workout plan suggestions
 - Food advice